speechbrain/speechbrain/README.md

 [/computations]
 ```

-The compute_mfccs function takes in input the FBANKs and gives in output the MFCCs after applying the DCT transform and selecting n_mfcc coefficients.
+The compute_mfccs function takes in input the FBANKs and outputs the MFCCs after applying the DCT transform and selecting n_mfcc coefficients.

 ## Derivatives